isomerpages/moe-woodlandssec/_about-us/Our Identity.md

 ### Pupil Creed

-I know there is something inside of me It’s what I call ability
+I know there is something inside of me&nbsp;It’s what I call ability&nbsp;
-And I know I could do my best
+And I know I could do my best&nbsp;
-In everyday life’s a big big test
+In everyday life’s a big big test&nbsp;
-And when the going gets tough
+And when the going gets tough&nbsp;
 And everything just seems so rough
 I know that I’m not alone

-**Chorus**
+**Chorus**&nbsp;
-I believe we can conquer dreams
+I believe we can conquer dreams&nbsp;
-I believe we can reach for greater heights
+I believe we can reach for greater heights&nbsp;
-I believe we can do anything as one
+I believe we can do anything as one&nbsp;
 Woodlanders are the best when we unite

-I feel there is freedom in my heart
+I feel there is freedom in my heart&nbsp;
-I put pride in the freedom that I have
+I put pride in the freedom that I have&nbsp;
-With this freedom, I won’t lose respect
+With this freedom, I won’t lose respect&nbsp;
-That I feel for each and everyone
+That I feel for each and everyone&nbsp;
-Never stray from the ray of wisdom
+Never stray from the ray of wisdom&nbsp;
 Achieve our goals through lifelong learning